W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/In-class Labs/Lab 05 - While loops.md

-# CS 200 Lab 3: While Loops
+# CS 200 Lab 5: While Loops

-## Introduction
+## Chrome!

-There are five problems to solve that use while loops below.
-You can either implement these all in the same file, or separate source files.
+Please read this in chrome so that the solutions are collapsed by default!

 ## Topics